Providence College: Post-World War II expansion

 Robert J. Slavin, O.P. served as president from 1947 to 1961.
-During his tenure in 1955, Providence acquired the House of Good Shepard property that pushed the original boundaries of campus to Huxley Avenue.
-Slavin also oversaw the establishment of the Reserve Officers' Training Corps (ROTC) on campus in 1951, and the Liberal Arts Honors Program in 1957.
+During his tenure in 1955, Providence acquired the House of Good Shepherd property that pushed the original boundaries of campus to Huxley Avenue.
+Slavin also oversaw the establishment of the Reserve Officers' Training Corps (ROTC) on campus in 1951 and the Liberal Arts Honors Program in 1957.

-The athletics program of the college gained acceptance into the National Collegiate Athletic Association (NCAA) in 1948.
-Prior to the opening of Alumni Hall in 1955, the men's basketball team played in local Providence high schools.
-The college also hired Joe Mullaney as the men's basketball coach.
+The athletics program of the college was accepted into the National Collegiate Athletic Association (NCAA) in 1948.
+Prior to the opening of Alumni Hall gymnasium in 1955, the men's basketball team played in local Providence high schools.
+The college hired Joe Mullaney as the men's basketball coach.

 President Vincent C. Dore, O.P.
 (1961–1965) opened the doors of the college's graduate school as well as a new dormitory building, now called Meagher Hall.
 President William P. Haas, O.P.
 (1965–1971) opened Phillips Memorial Library in 1969.